Force Majeure (film): Production

-Filming took place at Les Arcs, a ski resort in Savoie, France.
 Prior to entering film school, Ruben Östlund had created ski films, and wanted to use his knowledge and experience from that in a film concerned with existential issues.

 Ruben Östlund attributed the inspiration for the film's key scenes to a few viral YouTube videos which he felt corroborated the plausible situation and emotions of the characters.
-The director reasoned that "...if someone captured an event or action or pang of emotion on camera and uploaded to the Internet, then it happened in real life.
+Matt Patches, in the introduction to an interview with director, reasons that "if someone captured an event or action or pang of emotion on camera and uploaded to the Internet, then it happened in real life.
 And it could happen in Force Majeure."
 The scene where Ebba demands to be let off the bus is based on the YouTube viral video titled "Idiot Spanish bus driver almost kills students".

+Most of the exteriors were shot in Les Arcs, a ski resort in Savoie, France, over the course of three weeks in March and April 2013.
+The ending of the film was shot on the eastern ramp of the Stelvio Pass.
+The interiors were shot at the Copperhill Mountain Lodge in Åre, Sweden, over an additional four weeks during the month of May 2013.

 Reception

+Box office

+Force Majeure grossed $1.4 million in the United States and Canada, and $2.7 million in other territories, for a worldwide total of $4.1 million.

+Critical response

-On Rotten Tomatoes, the film has a 94% approval rating, based on 162 reviews, with an average rating of 7.92/10.
+On Rotten Tomatoes, the film has a 94% approval rating, based on 165 reviews, with an average rating of 8/10.
 The site's critical consensus reads, "Gleefully uncomfortable, Force Majeure is a relationship drama that's hard to watch — and just as difficult to ignore."
 On Metacritic, the film has a score of 87 out of 100, based on 37 reviews, indicating "universal acclaim".

-Awards
+Accolades

-The film was selected to compete in the Un Certain Regard section at the 2014 Cannes Film Festival where it won the Jury Prize.
+The film was selected to compete in the Un Certain Regard section at the 2014 Cannes Film Festival, where it won the Jury Prize.
 It was also screened in the Special Presentations section of the 2014 Toronto International Film Festival.

 The film was nominated for the 2014 Nordic Council Film Prize.
 It was also selected as the Swedish entry for the Best Foreign Language Film at the 87th Academy Awards, making the early round of shortlist, but was not a nominee.
 It was nominated for the Best Foreign Language Film at the 72nd Golden Globe Awards.

 At the 50th Guldbagge Awards in Sweden it won Best Film, Best Director, Best Supporting Actor, Best Screenplay, Best Cinematography, and Best Editing and was nominated for Best Actor, Best Actress, Best Supporting Actress, and Best Sound Editing.

-Adaptions
+Adaptations

 An English-language remake of the film starring Will Ferrell and Julia Louis-Dreyfus, titled Downhill, was released in 2020.
+Unlike Force Majeure, Downhill was more traditionally comedic.

 A stage version starring Rory Kinnear was performed at The Donmar Warehouse in London in 2022.